rule

 Canto 11

-The Perfection of Spiritual Knowledge
+Chapter 19: The Perfection of Spiritual Knowledge

-(8) S'rî Uddhava said: 'Please, o Controller of the Universe, o You in the Form of the Universe, explain the bhakti-yoga unto You that is also sought after by the great, including this extensive, thoroughly settled knowledge that is as traditional as the [original] detachment and wisdom [of Brahmâ].
-(9) O Lord, for the one who, tormented on the violent material path, is overwhelmed by the threefold miseries [see 1.17: 19], I see no other shelter but the canopy of Your two lotus feet that shower the nectar.
-(10) Please uplift this person who, bitten by the snake of time, hopelessly has fallen in this dark hole, uplift this person so tremendously hankering for some insignificant happiness; o Might of Understanding, pour out Your words of mercy that awaken one to liberation!'
+(8) S'rī Uddhava said: 'Oh Controller of the Universe, oh You in the Form of the Universe, please explain the yoga of devotion unto You that is also sought by the greatest souls.
+This devotion encompasses the extensive, perfectly pure knowledge endowed with detachment and wisdom, that carries the approval of the established tradition [of storytelling].
+(9) Oh Lord, for the one who, tormented on the path of material existence, is overwhelmed by the threefold misery [see 1.17: 19], I see no other shelter but the canopy of Your two lotus feet that shower the nectar.
+(10) Please uplift this person who so badly craving for some insignificant happiness, bitten by the snake of time, hopelessly fell down in this dark pit [of material existence].
+Oh Greatest Authority, pour out Your words of mercy that lead to liberation!'

-(33-35) The Supreme Lord said: 'Nonviolence, truthfulness, not coveting or stealing the property of others, detachment, modesty, non-possessiveness, belief in God, celibacy as also silence, steadiness, forgiveness and fearlessness at the one hand, and cleanliness [internal and external], doing the rosary, penance, sacrifice, trustfulness, hospitality, worship of Me, visiting holy places, acting and desiring for the Supreme, contentment and serving the spiritual master at the other hand are the twelve remembered of yama that together with those of niyama by human beings are cultivated with devotion, my dearest, and according one's desire yield results [of beatitude or prosperity].
-(36-39) Equilibrium means steady absorption of the intelligence in Me [see also 11.16: 10] and self-control is the perfect discipline of the senses; tolerance means to endure unhappiness and constancy is the conquering of the tongue and genitals.
-The highest charity is to give up the rod [to punish others], penance is remembered as giving up the lust, heroism is to conquer one's self-love and truth implies to see the Lord everywhere.
-The other [viz. reality] means to be of pleasing words approved by the sages [*], cleanliness means to be detached in fruitive activities [see also e.g. 1.1: 2 and B.G.
-18: 6] and renunciation is said to be the renounced order of sannyâsa.
-For human beings is religiousness the wealth desirable, am I the Most Fortunate, is religious remuneration the gift [in return] of spiritual knowledge and is breathcontrol the supreme strength.
-(40-45) Opulence is My divine nature [see 11.16 and bhaga], gain is My bhakti, education is the nullifying of the dividedness of the self [see siddhânta and advaita] and modesty is the disgust with failing in prescribed duties [with sin]; beauty is to be of good qualities like detachment from material hopes and such, happiness means to transcend hap and mishap, unhappiness is meditating the happiness of lust, and a wise person is someone knowing the liberation from bondage.
-A fool is the one who identifies himself with the body and so on [the mind etc.], the right path is leading to Me, the wrong path is to be understood as the one leading to the perplexion of consciousness; and heaven implies the predominance of the mode of goodness.
-Hell is the predominance of the mode of darkness; the real friend is the spiritual master that I am, my dear friend, one's home is the human body, surely a rich person is called he who is enriched with good qualities while a poor person is someone who is discontented.
-The wretched one is the one who has not conquered his senses, a controller is someone whose intelligence is not attached to the material affair and of the opposite [qualities] is the one attached to sense gratification; these, Uddhava, are your subjects of inquiry all properly elucidated.
-But what of describing elaborately the characteristics of good and bad qualities when seeing good and bad is still a fault relative to the true good indeed distinct from the both of them [compare to 3.10: 28-29, 6.16: 10-11, 11.7: 8, 11.11.16 and B.G.
-7: 5].
+cleanliness, doing japa, penance, sacrifice, faith, hospitality, worship of Me, visiting holy places, care for the welfare of others in this world, contentment and serving the spiritual master, are the twelve regular duties [of niyama].
+These two times twelve types of principles and duties that human beings remember and honor, My dear one, yield results [like beatitude or prosperity] depending each his desire [*].
+(36-39) Mental equilibrium means the absorption of one's intelligence in Me [see also 11.16: 10] and self-control entails the disciplining of the senses.
+Tolerance means that one has to endure unhappiness and constancy entails the conquering of the tongue and genitals.
+The highest charity is to forsake the rod [to punish others] and giving up one's lust one thinks of penance.
+One is a hero when one conquers one's propensity to enjoy materially and there is sense of reality when one sees [the One, the Lord] equally present.
+Next [the truth] is found in the veritable and pleasing words as proclaimed by the sages.
+One speaks of cleanliness when one is detached from performing productive labor [see also e.g. 1.1: 2 and B.G.
+18: 6] and in case of renunciation one speaks of sannyāsa [the renounced order].
+Religiousness constitutes for human beings the wealth to be desired, and I Myself, the Most Fortunate One, the Supreme Personality, am the sacrifice.
+The spiritual reward follows upon wise instruction and the control of one's breath constitutes supreme strength.
+(40-45) Opulence is My divine nature [see 11.16 and bhaga], gain is My bhakti, education is the nullifying of the division of the self [see siddhānta and advaita] and modesty [sense of shame] is the disgust against improper action [sin].
+Beauty means to be of good qualities - like being detached from material desires and such, happiness means to transcend both [material] happiness and distress, unhappiness is to rely on the [physical] happiness of lust and a wise person is someone who can tell the difference between liberation and bondage.
+A fool is someone who identifies himself with the body and so on [the mind etc.], the right path is the one leading to Me, the wrong path is to be understood as the one leading to a bewildered mind, and heaven implies the predominance of the mode of goodness.
+Hell is the domination by the mode of ignorance, one's real friend is the spiritual master who is Me, My dear friend, and the human body is one's home.
+He who is enriched with good qualities is called a rich person while a poor person is someone who is discontented.
+A wretched person is someone who did not subdue his senses, a controller is someone whose intelligence is not attached to the material affair, and someone attached to sense gratification is of the opposite [kind of qualities, a slave].
+These, oh Uddhava, are the subjects of your inquiry I all properly have elucidated.
+But why should one elaborately describe the characteristics of good and bad qualities when thinking about good and bad still means that one fails to see the [true] quality [compare with 3.10: 28-29, 6.16: 10-11, 11.7: 8, 11.11: 16 and B.G.
+7: 5].'

 next